onecalfman/julia_introduction/README.md

 Examples to run in the browser can be found at the [jupyter website](https://jupyter.org/).
 Most major languages can be used with jupyter, for example Julia, Python, MATLAB, Java Rust, Haskell, JavaScript...

 Alternatively julia code and jupyter notebooks can be run in VSCode.
-Note, that the VSCode julia plugin uses a custom kernel which does not provide multithreading at the moment.
+The vs code version of jupyter uses a custom kernel but has become a viable alternative in recent month.

 ## Installation